British foreign policy in the Middle East: Napoleonic Wars (1793-1815)

 Prior to 1798, British interests after the end of the Crusader states of Outremer in the Near East were limited to commercial interests like the Elizabethan Levant Company, and tangential matters in foreign policy: for example, in 1737 Britain had attempted to negotiate with Russia over the fate of the fortresses of the Caucasus in a bid to secure Russian support for Britain's ally Austria in general European policy during their war of 1737–39 with the Ottomans.
 The Royal Navy had been involved in policing the sea lanes to the Barbary Coast to prevent raids by Arab and Berber slavers on European and British shores (of which the peak was around 1625-27 when the raids extended into Cornwall and even as far north as Iceland), but these were limited by lack of suitable bases (Tangier fell to Morocco shortly after its cession by Portugal to Britain, and Gibraltar from 1704 was limited).

 Napoleon Bonaparte, the antagonist of the French wars against Britain from the late 1790s until 1815, used the French fleet to convey a large invasion army to Egypt, a major province of the Ottoman Empire.
 British commercial interests represented by the Levant Company had a successful base in Egypt, and indeed the company handled all Egypt's local diplomacy.
 The British Royal Navy under Admiral Horatio Nelson responded and sank the French fleet at the Battle of the Nile in 1798, thereby trapping Napoleon's army in Egypt.
 Napoleon escaped.
 The army he left behind was decimated by disease and defeated by the British and Ottoman forces at the Battle of Acre in 1801 and the survivors returned to France.
-In 1807 when Britain was at war with the Ottomans, the British sent a further force to Alexandria, but it was defeated by the Egyptians under a local pasha who had seized power since 1805, Mohammed Ali and withdrew.
+In 1807 when Britain was at war with the Ottomans, the British sent a further force to Alexandria, but it was defeated by the Egyptians under Mohammed Ali Pasha, who had seized power in 1805.
+After this defeat the British forces withdrew.

 The Near East was a source of little concern for Great Britain after Napoleon's defeat in 1814–15, excepting attempted Russian penetration into Ottoman Turkey and Persia.
 Britain absorbed the Levant Company's services into the Foreign Office by 1825.